 To ensure you’re optimally using and maximizing the value of the tool, Ambassadors will archive any employees no longer working at the organization and coordinate training on new features and functionality.

 Afraid this is a lot of work?
 No need to worry!
 A partner like Perdoo will support you and your nominated Ambassador until OKR is embedded within your company and you no longer need support.
+Here’s a list of all our available coaching packages.

 What makes a good Ambassador?